psychemedia/island-storynotes/spithead_mutiny.md

 # The Spithead Mutiny

 > It's 1797.
-Look out from Ryd towards Spithead, and you would see Lord Bridport's fleet assembling there, making ready to head to Brest, on patrol against the French fleet, this being a time with war... again...
+Look out from Ryde towards Spithead, and you would surely see Lord Bridport's fleet of ?? ships ??of the line?? assembling there, making ready to head out on patrol against the French fleet, this being a time with war... again...
 > These were not the happiest of times for the sailors in His Majesty's Royal Navy.
 Many would have been pressed into service against their will ...

 others prison